manimino/litebox/README.md

 ### Engines

-RangeIndex has three engines available, `sqlite`, `duckdb`, and `pandas`.
-If not specified, it defaults to `pandas`.
+RangeIndex has two engines available, `sqlite`, `pandas`.
+If not specified, it defaults to `sqlite`.

 #### SQLite

 SQLite uses a B-tree index that dramatically speeds up small queries, as well as `update` and `remove` operations.
 However, it slows down to near linear speed or worse with large queries and large numbers of fields indexed.
-This index uses the most RAM and takes the longest to build.

-#### DuckDB

-DuckDB uses a [BRIN index](https://en.wikipedia.org/wiki/Block_Range_Index) that offers some speedups to small queries.
-It uses a medium amount of RAM, and the index builds reasonably fast.
+Uses significant RAM.

 #### Pandas

 Pandas does not use an index data structure; its performance gains over Python are due to its internal use of numpy arrays, which allow vectorized operations.
-It will outperform by roughly 10x ~ 20x under all conditions.
-It uses a small amount of RAM and has the slowest `update` and `remove` operations.
+It will outperform by roughly 10x ~ 20x on float and int data, but underperforms on strings.
+It uses a small amount of RAM.
+Its `update` and `remove` operations are slower than SQLite.

 ### Performance